fluencelabs/cli/packages/cli/package/docs/commands/README.md

   --no-input  Don't interactively ask for any input from the user

 DESCRIPTION
-  Reset all project dependencies to recommended versions
+  Reset all project dependencies to recommended versions.
+Alias: fluence dep r

-ALIASES
-  $ fluence dep r

 EXAMPLES
   $ fluence dep reset